 Can a reputation once questioned ever be fully re-captured?

 If you mention it, will they welcome the support - or feel the need to hide any potential concerns and struggle through?

-As I understand the Mindset and Skillset challenges lawyers face, I feel well-placed to deliver the right help and support for you and your team.
+As I understand the Mindset and Skillset challenges you face as lawyers, you can be re-assured that I will deliver the right support for you and your team.

 A confidential sounding board.